Insert personnalized images in your generated Google Slides

 You will immediately know that the URL you entered is correct

-in-cell image generated by Google Sheets (cell E2).
+when you see an in-cell image generated by Google Sheets (cell E2).

 Set up QR Codes